 2017 Review - A Year of Photography

 I wanted to put together a photography review of my work from 2017.
-It's been a busy and an exciting year and I've been involved with well over a hundred photoshoots - from portrait sessions and with my work as a wedding photographer to creative work and personal projects.
+It's been a busy and an exciting year and I've been involved with well over a hundred photoshoots - from portrait sessions and with my work in wedding photography to creative work and personal projects.
 It's been hard o remember everything to be honest and this post is to reflect on some highlights and share some images that I've taken.
 Earlier in the year I'd put together a review of my time at Acklam Hall.
 That was a popular post so I wanted to end 2017 with a similar retrospective.
 I won't try to cover every single shoot but will touch on some different areas to sum up what's been happening over the past 12 months.

 It's no surprise that a lot of my work is wedding photography - it's what a lot of associate with professional photographers which makes sense given it's main time someone actually hires a photographer.
 I've been asked to cover some stunning weddings this year at venues across the North East and North Yorkshire.
 I've enjoyed it and I know how important the role of the photographer on such a special day.
 If you add in some great weather, an amazing venue, food, drink and not forgetting friends and family you have everything you need for a memorable and fun day.I count myself as North East Wedding Photographer but in reality I work across the UK.
 I have mostly covered weddings across Teesside and County Durham and I have around 20 already confirmed for 2018.
 I wouldn't pick a favourite but I definitely have some highlights from amazing venues such as Trish & Tim's Crab & Lobster Wedding at Asenby, Sam & Amelia's Grinkle Park Hotel Wedding near Easington and Caroline and Alan's South Causey Inn Wedding near Stanley in County Durham.
 I was also involved in supporting a number of wedding fashion photoshoots including Kate Fearnley Wedding Fashion Show at Acklam Hall in November as well as a wedding showcase with various local suppliers.
 Bridal fashions are constantly changing (the dresses aren't always white or ivory) and this was a really insight into some of the wedding trends for 2018.